semiologic/search-reloaded/readme.txt

 Tested up to: 3.5
 Stable tag: trunk

-Lets you manage use Yahoo! as your site's search engine.

 == Description ==

-The Search Reloaded plugin for WordPress lets you use Yahoo! as your site's search engine.
+No longer supported as Yahoo search is now a paid service

 = Help Me! =

 The [Semiologic forum](http://forum.semiologic.com) is the best place to report issues.
+Please note, however, that while community members and I do our best to answer all queries, we're assisting you on a voluntary basis.

+If you require more dedicated assistance, consider using [Semiologic Pro](http://www.getsemiologic.com).

 == Installation ==